-In California, the tax collector cannot sell your home until five years after you fall behind in your tax payments (Cal.
+Again, in California, the five-year redemption period happens before the tax sale.
+Under state law, the tax collector usually can't sell your home until five years pass after the property becomes tax defaulted.
+(Cal.
 Rev. & Tax.
 Code § 3691).
-You can pay off the delinquent amounts and save your home from a tax sale at any time during this five-year period, which is called a redemption period.
+You can pay off the delinquent amounts during this time and stop a tax sale from happening.

-To redeem the home you'll have to pay:
+To redeem the home, you'll have to pay:

 After the tax sale occurs, you might be able to get your home back by convincing the board of supervisors (the body that supervises the operation of the county government) to rescind (invalidate) the sale.
 You must show that:

 The procedures for asking for a rescission are complicated, and you'll have to ask for a rescission by a certain deadline, usually a year after the tax deed is executed.
 (Cal.
 Rev. & Tax.
 Code § 3725).
 Getting your home back through this method is usually difficult and doesn't happen very often.
 You'll most likely need an attorney's help if you want to try to get the sale rescinded.

 Even though you'll get some time to redeem your California home before losing it to a tax sale, sale, in most cases, it's better to take action earlier to try to make your taxes more affordable.
 You could, for example: